ReznoRMichael/hollow-knight-completion-check/README.md

   — **Charm Notches** added to Game Status

-  — **Hints/Spoilers Checkboxes now don't reset** each time a save is analyzed (you don't have to click them again)
+  — **Hints/Spoilers Checkboxes now don't reset** each time a save is analyzed (you don't have to click them again).
+Your choice is also remembered between different visits, system restarts or page reloads!

   — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar.
 Just Left-click this text three times, copy it, click Choose File/Browse..., and paste into address bar to go there instantly!